bandframework/bandframework/README.md

 BAND Framework elements are of three main types:
 - BAND software: these are software tools that can be invoked to perform specific emulation, calibration, model-mixing, experimental-design, or linkage functions.
-- BAND software uses: these are analyses that employ a piece, or pieces, of BAND software to solve a nuclear-physics problem.
+- BAND software uses: these are analyses that employ BAND software to solve a nuclear physics problem.
 - BAND examples: these are stand-alone notebooks or code that provide examples of principled Bayesian uncertainty quantification.
-They are constructed to solve a particular nuclear-physics problem.
+They are constructed to solve a particular nuclear physics problem.
 They do not use any of the BAND software tools, but contain software that BAND Framework users may wish to adapt to other scientific contexts.

-The Framework's software tools can be found in [software/](/software/).
+The BAND Framework's software tools can be found in [software/](/software/).

-As of version 0.5.0+dev, the following tools are included:
+As of version 0.4.0+dev, the following tools are included:

 - surmise ([v0.3.0](https://github.com/bandframework/surmise/releases/tag/v0.3.0 )): A surrogate model interface for calibration, uncertainty quantification, and sensitivity analysis.
 - [SmoothEmulator](/software/SmoothEmulator): A simplex sampler, emulator trainer, and MCMC explorer that employs a smooth emulator.